About time: 14-hour-day childcare a necessary relief for working parents

 "Don't have kids then", "cut your hours"... the unsolicited life advice just poured in.
 You're guilty of trying to provide for your children because, apparently, you're trying to provide too much?

 One universal truth about parenting is that, no matter what you do, you will get judged for it.
-If you stay at home and your child doesn't go to daycare, you will at some point in your life hear a comment about how you're not helping your child develop important social kills.
+If you stay at home and your child doesn't go to daycare, you will at some point in your life hear a comment about how you're not helping your child develop important social skills.
 If you go back to work and put your child in daycare, you're basically abandoning them and don't deserve to have them.

 Parents can't win.
 We know that.
 The good news is we're not trying to win anyway.
 We're just all, in whatever way, with whatever we've got, trying to do the best by our children.